centrahq/api-documentation/source/guides/plugins/centra-webhook.md

 t=1579866370,v1=340a5be9321ad1b83dec05455650b6e174797a7267f48703ccdb7f251a8ba6c9
 ```

 The timestamp is used to make sure a replay attack cannot be done, if someone would be able to get a valid signature.
+The `v1` contains a **HMAC-SHA256** based on the timestamp and the request body separated with a dot `.`.

 You can parse this header value by splitting it on `,` and then splitting each value with `=`.
 The key `v1` contains the signature of the following values (with a dot `.` as the separator):